Top Tips for Ultimate Baby Carrier Comfort

 A lovely guide for finding your ideal waistband height is to cuddle your baby in with their head nestling just under your chin, note where their bottom rests - this is your perfect waistband height.
 If you have a newborn this may be a little higher than you were anticipating, yet not only is it so much more comfortable it also allows for safer monitoring of your baby too.
 A lovely bonus of getting the waistband in this position is that it often allows for more of the padded straps to reach around your shoulders and down your back - so your back feels this benefit too.

-A concern is often that the chest clip cannot be reached in this position when putting on the carrier, however, you can avoid this by clipping the chest clip before you put it on as shown in the video below.
+One concern is that the chest clip cannot be reached in this position when putting on the carrier, however, you can avoid this by clipping the chest clip before you put it on as shown in the video below.

 There are many different ways to tighten a carrier, and some that work for one person may not be your favourite method.
 Here are a few different ways that will work with buckle carriers.